apify/apify-docs/docs/storage/request_queue.md

+## Limits

-ADD - ONLY ONE ACTOR CAN PROCESS ONE QUEUE AT ONE TIME - THEY CAN'T BE PROCESSING IT CONCURRENTLY
+ONLY ONE ACTOR CAN PROCESS ONE QUEUE AT ONE TIME - THEY CAN'T BE PROCESSING IT CONCURRENTLY

 CAN HAVE MULTIPLE ACTORS PUSHING TO SAME QUEUE, BUT ONLY ONE CAN PROCESS IT